Jimdo/GitHubZen/README.md

-# ZenHub
+# GitHubZen
 A bridge between Zendesk and GitHub issues.
-So your support team can open issues without switching tools!
+Your support team can open issues without the hassle!